10. S3 classes#

 Read about the meaning of each named element, especially mon and year; see help("DateTimeClasses").

 The manual states that POSIXlt is supposedly closer to human-readable forms than POSIXct, but it is a matter of taste.
-Some R functions return the former, and some output the latter type.
+Some R functions return the former, and other output the latter type.

 Exercise 10.16